ViRb3/windows-ansible/README.md

-# Windows VM Ansible
+# Windows++ Ansible

-> Ansible playbook to configure a Windows VM
+> Ansible playbook to configure a Windows machine

 ## Introduction

 This Ansible playbook will apply my personal settings to any Windows 10 machine.
-While the steps are meant for a VM scenario, they could easily be adjusted to fit a production deployment.
+The default configuration is intended for a virtual machine, but you can tweak it from [inventory.ini](inventory.ini).

 ## Usage

 1. Enable WinRM using the [EnableWinRM.ps1](EnableWinRM.ps1) script.
-You can also get it by mounting the floppy image [winrm.flp](winrm.flp)
+   You can also get it by mounting the floppy image [winrm.flp](winrm.flp) in VMWare.

    > NOTE: The script will temporarily set the current user's password to `1234` if none is present